becketalservices/beas-cnx-cloud/docs/AWS/chapter5.md

 1. Make sure you have configured your local kubectl command correctly.
 See [2.1 Install and configure kubectl](chapter2.html#21-install-and-configure-kubectl).
 2. Make sure you have run `aws eks update-kubeconfig --name cluster_name`

-run `kubectl proxy --port=8002` on your local computer to start the local proxy service.
+run `kubectl proxy` on your local computer to start the local proxy service.

-Use your browser to access the sanity dashboard via: <http://127.0.0.1:8002/api/v1/namespaces/connections/services/http:sanity:3000/proxy>
+Use your browser to access the sanity dashboard via: <http://127.0.0.1:8001/api/v1/namespaces/connections/services/http:sanity:3000/proxy>

 ## 5.4 Test